 Pasture: This is a piece of land on which forage crops grow.

-Forage Crops: These are plants cultivated (or growing naturally) whose vegetative parts (leaves and stem) are fed on by livestock.
+Forage Crops: These are plants cultivated (or growing naturally) whose vegetative parts (leaves and stems) are fed on by livestock.

 USES OF FORAGE CROPS